ROCm/AMDMIGraphX/README.md

     docker run --device='/dev/kfd' --device='/dev/dri' -v=`pwd`:/code/AMDMIGraphX -w /code/AMDMIGraphX --group-add video -it migraphx

-In the docker container, all the required dependencies are already installed, so users can just go to the folder `/code/AMDMIGraphX` and follow the steps in the above [Build MIGraphX source and install libs](https://github.com/ROCmSoftwarePlatform/AMDMIGraphX/tree/refine_readme#building-migraphx-source-and-install-libs) section to build MIGraphX source.
+In the docker container, all the required prerequisites are already installed, so users can just go to the folder `/code/AMDMIGraphX` and follow the steps in the above [Build MIGraphX source and install libs](https://github.com/ROCmSoftwarePlatform/AMDMIGraphX/tree/refine_readme#building-migraphx-source-and-install-libs) section to build MIGraphX source.